 The state Department of Commerce is responsible for administering the grant funding over the project’s two-year period, which concludes in early 2018.

 The planning area encompasses three watersheds that overlay northern and eastern Thurston County and drain into Puget Sound (See Map); these watersheds — defined by the Washington Department of Ecology as Watershed Resource Inventory Areas (WRIAs) — include Nisqually (WRIA 11), Deschutes (WRIA 13), and Kennedy/Goldsborough (WRIA 14).
+It is likely, however, that many actions developed as part of this plan will be applicable to all of Thurston County and the broader Puget Sound region.

 A March 2016 king tide event inundates downtown Olympia’s Percival Landing and Sylvester Street.
 Sea-level rise is expected to raise the risk of coastal flooding associated with such high-tide events.